 Related read: Don’t Miss These 16 Investments to Avoid In Retirement

 The first thing you need to think about when cutting expenses is to determine your NEEDS and WANTS.

 Needs are things like food, rent/mortgage, utilities (like Electricity).

-Wants are all the things that make us feel like we’re keeping up with the jones, for example, like fancy restaurants, clothing, expensive holidays, etc. Wants are what I call financial independence killers!
+Wants are all the things that make us feel like we’re keeping up with the jones, for example, fancy restaurants, clothing, expensive holidays, etc. To be sure, wants are what I call financial independence killers!

 SECRET: If you want to retire at 65 or 67, and are in your 30’s – you can save & invest 10-15% of your income, and you’ll probably be ok.
 But if you want to retire earlier, much earlier, you’re going to have to ratchet up your savings to 50% – 60% of income.

 Don’t think it’s achievable?
 Think again!
 In the coming days, I’ll show you exactly how to do it – and I know you can do it!